buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Instantaneous

 A sudden loud ringing noise, very intense, erupts from a point of your choice within range.
 Each creature in a 3-meter-radius sphere centered on that point must make a Fortitude Saving Throw.
 A creature takes 3d8 sound damage on a failed save, or half as much damage on a successful one.
 A creature made of inorganic material such as stone, crystal, or metal has -1d6 on this Saving Throw.
-A nonmagical object that isn't being worn or carried also takes damage if it's in the spell's area.
+A nonmagical object that isn' \*\*t being worn or carried also takes damage if it' \*\*s in the spell' \*\*s area.

 **For each Magic Critical Success** obtained in the Magic Check, the damage increases by 2d6.